oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 The OCIR region code is based on the IATA code for the city hosting the region, for example Frankfurt has an IATA core of `fra` and Amsterdam is `ams`.
 Unfortunately some cities (e.g. London) have multiple airports, in others the IATA airport code refers to an old name for the city, or the airport itself is not directly named after the city it serves, so we need to look the right code up based on our region.

-  - To determine your region look at the top of your Oracle Cloud GUI in the web browser and you'll see your current region.
+  - To determine your region look at the top of your OCI Console UI in the web browser and you'll see your current region.

   ![](images/region-name.png)